pseudoacacial/psd-to-css/README.md

     - 'name' (string) - name of the exported file.
 It will be followed by the top artboard/smart object name.
 For example, name 'bg' results in files "bg_300x600.jpg", "bg_300x250.jpg", ...
     - 'clip' (boolean) - whether to clip to the frame (top artboard / smart object by default).
 Leave False for Key Visuals, turn True for backgrounds/overlays.
 - 'match' (number) - if 'name' matches more than one element, this allows to use a different one
+- 'position' (boolean) - whether to export the position.
+True by default.
+Change to False if, for example, you only want font-size for this element.